 Argan oil is traditionally produced in elaborate manual work directly in Morocco.
 To do this, the seed leaves are ground and stirred with water for days to form a golden oil.
 There is now also cold-pressed oil that is made by machine.
 This does not actually change the effect, because the seeds are not roasted both times.

-Cold-pressed argan oils, however, have a rather sour smell.
+However, cold-pressed argan oils have a rather sour smell.
 Many do not find it so pleasant, which is why deodorized argan oil is often used.
 For this purpose, steam is passed through the oil at very high temperatures in order to practically blow the odor away.
 However, at such temperatures, many caring properties are gone with the wind.
 A more elegant solution is to pair it with a fragrant essential oil.
-This is how we solved it with the FIVE Shea Cream with argan oil.
+That's how we have it with the FIVE Shea Cream dissolved with argan oil.

 Why organic argan oil cares even better